2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 			True # Carbon is in the dictionary, so True is printed None # Dilithium isn’t in our dictionary so None is returned by get() and printed
 		```
-    +	**If you expect lookups to sometimes fail, get might be a better tool than normal
+    +	**If you expect lookups to sometimes fail, get() might be a better tool than normal
-		square bracket lookups because errors can crash your program**
+		square bracket lookups because errors(Keyerror in case of key not found in a dictionary) can crash your program**

 * IDENTITY OPERATORS  VS COMPARISON OPERATORS:
   -------------------------------------------